Discover how temporary veneers are made, and how they look - good or bad?

 How are the interim veneers made?

 There are 2 methods.
 If you are only having from 1 to 3 veneers, then your dentist may choose to make up the interim veneers by hand, using a tooth-colored filling material.
 He can sculpt and shape the filling material directly on your tooth so that it has the size and shape that you are aiming for with the new veneers.

 This will be strong enough to hold the interim veneer in place while you are eating and drinking, but also allow him to pop it off easily enough when it's time to fit the permanent veneers.

 During the planning phase of your treatment, the lab guy will have made up a model of your teeth with the new veneers built in white wax.
 They will be exactly the size and shape of the final veneers.

-Your dentist can make a small putty mould of the mock-up, and use it to make the temporaries.
-He can put a little liquid acrylic into the mould, position it over your own teeth (after the trimming), and the acrylic then sets in the shape of the mock-up.
+Your dentist can make a small putty mold of the mock-up, and use it to make the temporaries.
+He can put a little liquid acrylic into the mold, position it over your own teeth (after the trimming), and the acrylic then sets in the shape of the mock-up.

 When the dentist takes the putty mould out of your mouth, the acrylic is left behind on your teeth, a perfect copy of the wax mock-up!
 The edges will need to be polished, and any excess bits taken away, but within a few minutes it's all done.